Sachini/Maven_workshop_CSE/README.md

-bmi-calculator
+NIC-interpreter
 ==============

-maven webapp sample - bmi calculator
+maven webapp assignment - NIC interpreter
+Given a valid NIC number the app calculates DoB, gender & whether the person is a voter.